furtivespy/NapApp/README.md

 ## History

-1 weeked of work so far
+1 weekend of work.
+Got most of the basic stuff out of the way.
+Still need to hook into foursquare data, and work on multiple views.

 ## Credits